Elshara/Filegate/README.md

 - `collaborators` – Usernames allowed to co-edit an entry.
 - `conversation_style` – `standard`, `threaded`, or `broadcast`.
 - `likes` – Array of user IDs who liked the post.
+- `embeds` – Detected media metadata rendered inline when the rich embed policy allows it.
+- `statistics` – Calculated metrics including word, character, heading, and embed counts.

 The home feed honours privacy and collaborator rules, and collaborators can open posts in edit mode via `/post.php?post=<id>`.

+Rich embeds are generated entirely locally using the templates in `assets/json/static/embed_providers.json`.
+Administrators can disable inline rendering globally through the **Rich Embed Policy** setting; the metadata is still stored with each post so embeds can reappear instantly when the policy is re-enabled.

+Statistics follow the **Post Statistics Visibility** setting.
+When hidden, the values remain in the dataset for analysis without surfacing in the UI.

 ## Managing datasets

 Administrators can replace the entire contents of `users`, `posts`, or `settings` by pasting JSON into the dataset form on `/settings.php`.
 The manifest ensures each dataset is routed to the right `static` or `dynamic` store, enabling migrations without SSH access while keeping a clear audit of every dataset’s purpose.

+Buttons in the dataset table trigger local AJAX calls to `/dataset.php`, which respects the manifest’s `expose_via_api` flag.
+Sensitive stores such as `users` remain blocked, while public data (like `html5_elements`) and operational metadata (like `settings`) are available for quick inspection.

+The feed and composer use the same client runtime to fetch the HTML5 element reference on demand, provide live previews, and post likes asynchronously without full page reloads.
+All network calls terminate within the application—no remote APIs are required.

 ## Development